Top Restaurants and Culinary Experiences in Shreveport-Bossier and Natchitoches

 Chef Anthony Felan, a well-known Shreveport chef who placed second in the 2017 Louisiana Seafood Cook-Off, pairs creative, multicourse tasting menus with fascinating historic buildings during his 2nd Act Supper Club dinners.
 2nd Act Supper Club menus and locations are not announced until the day of the event, adding an element of surprise and drama to the evening.
 Learn more about tickets, locations, and details by joining the Facebook group (search “2nd Act Supper Club”).
 Insider’s tip: 2nd Act Supper Club events typically include a craft cocktail experience, but diners are also invited to BYOB their beverage of choice.

 One of the largest farmers’ markets in North Louisiana, the Shreveport Farmers’ Market takes place on most Saturday mornings in the summer and fall.
 With more than 100 vendors selling fresh, local produce including locally raised meats, fruits and vegetables as well as ready-to-eat meals ranging from traditional Southern comfort food to international cuisine, the Shreveport Farmers’ Market offers the atmosphere and experience of a small, local food festival.
 Live music, cooking demonstrations and more are also offered.
-Opening day in 2017 was attended by more than 6,000 marketgoers.
 Insider’s tip: Explore the Shreveport Farmers’ Market website to see a complete list of participating vendors and ready-to-eat food options.

 The annual Battle of the Gumbo Gladiators in downtown Shreveport brings together gumbo teams from throughout Louisiana and the surrounding states to cook and serve gumbo for a day-long fundraiser benefiting Volunteers for Youth Justice.
-Participating teams compete for cash prizes and bragging rights while thousands of gumbo fans spend the day sampling as many gumbos as possible and voting for their favorites.
-In 2017, 62 pots of gumbo were prepared and more than 6,000 festivalgoers cast votes.
+Participating teams compete for cash prizes and bragging rights while thousands of gumbo fans spend the day sampling as many gumbos as possible and vote for their favorites.
+Annual more than 60 pots of gumbo are prepared and more than 6,000 festivalgoers cast votes.
 Insider’s tip: Arrive early to have the best shot at tasting all of the competing gumbos – popular booths and returning champions can run out by 3 p.m.!
-2018 date is March 24.

 Held on a Sunday afternoon each April, Wine Country Bistro’s Wine and Swine celebrates – you guessed it – all things related to barbecue and wine.
 Spend an afternoon sampling a thoughtfully curated list of more than 75 wines while dining on “whole hog”-style barbecue prepared by up-and-coming chefs from throughout Louisiana.
 Live music and cooking demonstrations round out this popular annual party.
 Insider’s tip: Tickets to Wine and Swine typically sell out in advance; follow Wine Country Bistro on Facebook in order not to miss the ticket sales announcement.